mdeguzis/RetroRig/README.md

 Installation
 -----------------

-To close this repo via the CLI
+To clone this repo via the CLI

 "git clone https://github.com/ProfessorKaos64/RetroRig"